Dual Geometry of Entanglement Entropy via Deep Learning: Dual geometry of entanglement entropy

 \subsection{String cloud geometry}

 In addition to the BTZ black hole, there exists another black hole solution called the string cloud geometry \cite{Park:2021wep,Park:2021tpz,Stachel:1980zr,Chakrabortty:2011sp,Chakrabortty:2016xcb,Park:2020jio,Park:2020xho}.
 When open strings are uniformly distributed in an AdS space, one obtains the string cloud geometry characterized by \eq{pbrane f}.
-For $d=2$, the string cloud geometry has the following blackening factor \be f(u) = 1 - \fr{u}{u_h} . \ee Computing the entanglement entropy following the RT formula, we can determine it numerically as shown in Fig. 2, because the analytic solution is not known.
+The string cloud geometry corresponds to the specific case of the previous $p$-brane gas geometry with $p=1$.
+The string cloud geometry has the following blackening factor \be f(u) = 1 - \fr{u}{u_h} . \ee Computing the entanglement entropy following the RT formula, we can determine it only numerically as shown in Fig.\ref{data pbrane}, because the analytic solution is not known.
 Even in this case, it is still possible to reconstruct the dual geometry from the numerical data.

 In the IR region of Fig.\ref{data pbrane}, the entanglement entropy of the string cloud geometry has a linear slope.
-This linearity indicates the volume law for $d=2$, so that the dual geometry is a black hole, as expected.
+This linearity indicates the volume law for the two-dimensional QFT, so that the dual geometry becomes a black hole.
 Recalling that the IR entanglement entropy reduces to the thermal entropy in this case, the slope in the IR region is associated with the horizon's position \be \fr{d S_E}{d l} = \fr{R}{4 G } \fr{1}{u_h}. \ee When the central charge is given by $c = 3R/2G= 1$, the slope of the IR entanglement entropy in Fig.\ref{data pbrane} determines the horizon's position to be $u_h = 10$.

-Applying the DL method to the entanglement entropy data, we finally determine the dual geometry numerically as shown in Fig.\ref{pbrane}(a).
-It becomes manifest in Fig.\ref{pbrane}(b) that $g(u)$ is given by a constant.
+Applying the DL method to the entanglement entropy data (the entanglement entropy of the string cloud geometry in Fig.1), we finally determine the dual geometry numerically, as shown in Fig.\ref{pbrane} where $g(u)$ is given by a constant up to small numerical error.
 This geometry reproduces the entanglement entropy of the string cloud geometry.
 The numerical data is further well fitted by the following function \beq f(u) = g (u) \left( 1 - \frac{u}{u_h}\right). \eeq with \be g (u) = 0.9953 . \ee This is the metric expected from the entanglement entropy and consistent with the known metric of the string cloud geometry.